 SureReplica is Veeam’s technology that lets you test a VM replica for recoverability.
 To ensure that the VM replica is functioning properly, Veeam Backup & Replication performs its “live” verification.
 Veeam Backup & Replication automatically boots the VM replica from the necessary restore point in the isolated environment, performs tests against the VM replica, powers it off and creates a report on the VM replica state.

 The SureReplica technology does not require the vPower engine.
 A VM replica is essentially an exact copy of a VM with a set of restore points.
-The VM replica data is stored in the raw uncompressed format native to VMware.
-Therefore, to start a VM replica in the virtual lab, you do not need to present its data via the vPower NFS datastore to the ESX(i) host.
-Veeam Backup & Replication simply re-configures the VM replica settings for recovery verification, connects the VM replica to the isolated virtual lab and powers it on.
+The VM replica data is stored in the raw decompressed format native to VMware.
+Therefore, to start a VM replica in the virtual lab, you do not need to present its data through the vPower NFS datastore to the ESXi host.
+Veeam Backup & Replication re-configures the VM replica settings for recovery verification, connects the VM replica to the isolated virtual lab and powers it on.

 As there is no need to publish the VM from the backup file, the SureReplica processing is typically faster than SureBackup.
 Subsequently, the U-AIR and On-Demand Sandbox operations are faster, too.

 During VM replica verification, Veeam Backup & Replication performs the following actions:

 - Veeam Backup & Replication triggers a VMware snapshot for a VM replica.
 The snapshot protects the VM replica from changes while it is running.
 All changes made to the VM replica are written to the delta file.

 - Veeam Backup & Replication starts the VM replica in the virtual lab.

 - Veeam Backup & Replication performs tests against the verified VM replica.